20172 - SEMINAR ON COLLABORATIVE COMPETENCES

 Course taught in English

-The evolution of the global context requires the development of managerial skills that are aimed at integrating knowledge between team members.
+The evolution of the global context requires the development of managerial skills that are aimed at integrating knowledge between individuals.
 In particular, recent research outline the importance of dealing with different perspectives, manage conflict, and influence others.
-These seminars have the aim to favor the development of such skills in order to allow individuals to integrate knowledge and develop innovative solutions.
+These seminars have the aim to develop awareness of such skills in order to allow individuals to integrate knowledge and develop innovative solutions.

 The seminars focus on the following topics: